zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### \[2] Search and open Identity Access Management

-Click on your user account and click the **Security Credentials tab**: create access key and make a note of the Access key ID and the secret access key (Use case: **Command Line Interface (CLI)**) – you will need these for programmatic access to resources.
+Click on your user account and click the **Security Credentials tab**: create access key and make a note of the Access key ID and the secret access key (use case: **Command Line Interface (CLI)**) – you will need these for programmatic access to resources.

-NOTE: You should treat the Access key ID and secret carefully.
+NOTE: You should treat the Access key ID and secret access key carefully.
 If stolen, these details allow someone to create large numbers of resources and do bad things with the user account.
 You should bear the incurred costs.

 ## Set up recent Unix-like OSes

-You have the following options to set up a Unix-like environment \[Choose one option]:
+You have the following options to set up a Unix-like environment \[Choose one option that suits your computer]:

 ### Option 1: Windows Users